wongzc/learning-notes/Notes/MySQL/MySQL-Transaction.md

                 - havent commit when read view created, cant be seen
                 - need to use roll pointer to check down
             - if not in m_ids:
-                - commited when read view created, can be seen
+                - committed when read view created, can be seen
         - this is call `MVCC`, control by version chain

-5. repeatble read
+5. repeatable read
-    - create a read view when transaction started, and use the same read view througout transaction
+    - create a read view when transaction started, and use the same read view through out transaction

-6. read commited
+6. read committed
-    - create a read view everytime read data
+    - create a read view every time read data

 7. MySQL repeatable read completely solved phantom read?
     - snapshot read solved by MVCC